iks-gmbh-tools/MOGLiCodeCreator/readme.md

 Versioning convention: major.minor.revision

-major:    will change for framework relevanr changes
+major:    will change for basic framework modification

 minor:    will change for new features